Kroger Logo

 Kroger Logo History

-At the end of the 19th century, one in ten children of the Kroger family, 23-year-old Bernard, invested his accumulated $ 372 in opening a grocery store.
-He directed it himself, experimenting with marketing products produced by his own company.
+At the end of the 19th century, one in ten children of the Kroger family, 23-year-old Bernard, invested his accumulated $372 to open a grocery store.
+He directed it himself, experimenting with marketing his own company’s products.
 A year later (1884), a young entrepreneur founded a second retail outlet.
-In 1902, he registered a chain called the Kroger Grocery and Baking Company, which included 40 stores that brought in $ 1.75 million annually.
+In 1902, he registered a chain called the Kroger Grocery and Baking Company, which included 40 stores that generated $1.75 million annually.
 Moreover, it was the first universal structure with a personal bakery.

-In 1916, the company expanded with the first self-service stores.
-In the 30s of the 20th century, she began to test products and monitor their quality before sending them to the counter for the first time in the history of commerce.
-Another innovation this seller introduced was related to car parks: they were located right under the supermarket walls.
+In 1916, the company expanded by opening its first self-service stores.
+In the 30s of the 20th century, she began testing products and monitoring their quality before sending them to the counter, a first in the history of commerce.
+Another innovation this seller introduced was car parks, located right under the supermarket walls.

-So, the Kroger company gradually began to win the attention of buyers, expand by acquiring competitors, and open new outlets.
+So, Kroger gradually began to win buyers’ attention, expand through acquisitions, and open new outlets.
 It also has many bakeries, dairy farms, factories, and enterprises that produce grocery goods.
-They all worked under the same logo and represented an individual trademark.
+They all used the same logo and represented a single trademark.
 In total, there are seven logos in its history.

 What is Kroger?

 This is a supermarket chain that appeared in the United States in 1883.
-It was founded in Cincinnati, Ohio State.
+It was founded in Cincinnati, Ohio.
 Kroger is now the second-largest retailer in the country.
 He has over 2,500 stores.

 1883 – 1902